For purposes of this chapter, the following terms have the meanings given them, unless the context clearly indicates otherwise.

 (4) has affirmatively claimed that status in the bid or proposal submission.

 "Response" means the offer received from a vendor in response to a solicitation.
 A response includes submissions commonly referred to as "offers," "bids," "quotes," "proposals," "best and final offers," or "negotiated offers."

 "Sealed" means a method determined by the commissioner to prevent the contents being revealed or known before the deadline for submission of responses.

-"Services" means, unless otherwise indicated, both professional or technical services and service performed under a service contract.
+"Services" means, unless otherwise indicated, both professional or technical services and service performed under a general service contract.

 "Single source" means an acquisition where, after a search, only one supplier is determined to be reasonably available for the required product, service, or construction item.

 "Solicitation" means the process used to communicate procurement requirements and to request responses from interested vendors.
 A solicitation may be, but is not limited to, a request for bid and request for proposal.